-At December 31, 2021 and 2020, the Group had outstanding bank letters of guarantee in favor of various parties amounting to \$18 and \$18, respectively.
+At each of December 31, 2022 and 2021, the Group had outstanding bank letters of guarantee in favor of various parties amounting to \$18.
 Such guarantees have been provided for the good execution of agreements.

 (ii) Investment in the United States: